Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 The Kitchen

 The kitchen at Graceland is a snapshot of a 1970s home, complete with avocado green appliances and wood cabinets.
-Unlike the more formal dining room, the kitchen has a cozy and lived-in feel, reflecting its use as a family gathering spot.
+Unlike the more formal dining room, the kitchen has a cozy and lived-in feel.
 It’s well known that Elvis loved traditional Southern cuisine, and this kitchen would have been the heart of preparing his favorite meals, like peanut butter and banana sandwiches.

 The TV Room